SimonIsCoding/snowcrash/README.md

 > Use the exact same network for the local machine and the VM.
 Don't use a VPN. <br>
 > Access the site in **HTTP**.

+Then you have to use the terminal to connect to the VM.

 ## Tools I used: